Why Dogs Eat Grass: Normal Habit or Vet Warning?

 PetMD also says immediate veterinary care is needed if vomiting continues or worsens, vomit contains blood, toxin ingestion is possible, a foreign object may have been swallowed, or signs of bloat are present.

-So the useful rule is not “grass equals panic.”
+So the useful rule is not:

 The useful rule is: